School Direct Programme (salaried and unsalaried) FAQs

 Possibly, you will need to approach UK NARIC (tel.
 0870 9904088) to secure a certificate of confirmation of equivalence.
 Some public libraries offer access to the NARIC data base at no cost.
 You will be asked to produce this at interview if it is not attached to your application.
 It may be worth contacting the Lead School with your certificate of confirmation of equivalence at the time you apply through UCAS, to speed up the application process.

-The Herts & Bucks Teaching School Alliance School Direct Training Programme is designed for completion within an academic year.
+The Herts & Bucks Teaching School Alliance School Direct Training Programme is designed for completion within one academic year.

 The Herts & Bucks School Direct Training Programme is a professional training course.
 It will require the commitment equivalent of a serving full time teacher in terms of the length of school day, plus additional preparatory and academic work.
 The programme cannot be contained with a particular number of hours per week: you must expect it to consume a large part of your time and you must be prepared to be flexible.